EPiServer CMS 5 SP1

 The following text describes the logical setup and execution of the events systems.

-The EPiServer Events System is used to distribute events with an EPiServer CMS site and between sites in an enterprise and/or load balanced scenario.
-See the Configuring EPiServer CMS Enterprise technical note for information about installing and configuring load balanced and enterprise sites.
-The EPiServer Events System configuration consists of two parts: Subscriber and publisher.
-An EPiserver Server can be both subscriber and publisher.
+The EPiServer Events System is used to distribute events with an EPiServer CMS 5 site and between sites in an enterprise and/or load balanced scenario.
+See the Configuring EPiServer Enterprise Edition technote for information about installing and configuring load balanced and enterprise sites.

-To configure the EPiServer Event System Subscriber make the following checks/adjustment to the EPiServer CMS web.config file.
+To configure the EPiServer Events System, make the following checks/adjustments to the EPiServer CMS 5 web.config file on all affected servers:

 <siteSettings enableEvents="true" enableRemoteEvents="true">

-Examples of EPiServer CMS functionality that use the Events System are:
+Examples of the EPiServer CMS 5 functionality that uses the Events System are:

 To test permanent link map store events, create or edit a link on a page on one EPiServer CMS site and ensure the change is reflected (with 2/3 seconds) on the 2nd load balanced EPiServer CMS site.
 See below for exact details:

 The application can also be used to send events.
-It can be useful to run an instance in send mode on one server and one in receive (normal) mode on another server to test if the necessary ports EPiServer Events use are open.
-To launch in send mode, start the application with a command line parameter of 'send'.
+It can be useful to run an instance in send mode on one server and one in receive (normal) mode on another server to test if the necessary ports are open that EPiServer Events uses.
+To launch in send mode start the application with a command line parameter of 'send'

 The application requires .NET 2.0 and can be installed using a simple XCopy of the contents of the zip file.

-If the Events System doesn't appear to be working properly, check the following items:
+If the Events System doesn't appear to be working properly then check the following items: